 Page: OG5.
-Sales and emissions intensity of production by hydrocarbon type - (1 Jan 2013 - 31 Dec 2013)
+Sales and emissions intensity - (1 Jan 2014 - 31 Dec 2014)

 Please provide values for annual sales of the hydrocarbon types (in units of BOE) for the years given in the following table.
 The values required are aggregate values for the reporting organization.
-The values for 2014 are forward-looking estimates
+The values for the next reporting year are forward-looking estimates

-Product Sales (BOE) - Reporting year Sales (BOE) - 2014 estimate
+Product Sales (BOE) - Reporting year Sales (BOE) - Next reporting year estimate

-Please provide estimated emissions (Scope 1 + Scope 2) intensities for the a) exploration, production and gas processing, b) storage, transportation and distribution, and c) refining associated with different hydrocarbon types based on the current production and operations
+Please provide estimated emissions (Scope 1 + Scope 2) intensities for the a) exploration, production and gas processing, b) storage, transportation and distribution, and c) refining associated with current production and operations